adaptive-intelligent-robotics/pga-map-elites/README.md

 # Libraries and dependencies

-The implementation of all tasks and algorithms is in Python.
+The implementation of all tasks and algorithms is in Python 3.8.
-It requires the standard Python libraries, [Numpy](https://numpy.org/), [Scikit-learn](https://pypi.org/project/scikit-learn/) for the implementation of the CVT archives, and [PyRibs](https://pyribs.org/) for CMA-MAP-Elites.
+It requires the standard Python 3.8 libraries, [Numpy](https://numpy.org/), [Scikit-learn](https://pypi.org/project/scikit-learn/) for the implementation of the CVT archives, and [PyRibs](https://pyribs.org/) for CMA-MAP-Elites.
 All algorithms learn Deep Neural Network controllers, requiring the [PyTorch](https://pytorch.org/) library, and all the tasks are implemented in the [QDgym_extended library](https://github.com/adaptive-intelligent-robotics/QDgym_extended) that relies on [Gym](https://gym.openai.com/) and [Pybullet](https://pybullet.org/wordpress/).
 Furthermore, the analysis of the results is based on [Panda](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/index.html) libraries.